0x1-A/AutoMemProc_Beta/How to Use AutoMemPro.md

 **Commands**

+These can be executed in the Plugin Plugin Categories Main;

   - [timeline]
     - Executes the Timeline plugin, provides a timeline of events."
+  - [dump -p]
-[dump -p]  Dump a process along with its associated content using the 'dumpfile' plugin."
+    - Dump a process along with its associated content using the 'dumpfile' plugin."

 **Background Jobs**